ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian/HOWTO Install and Configure a Shibboleth IdP v3.4.4 on Debian 9 Linux with Apache2 + Jetty9.md

 ### Register the IdP on the Federation

-1. Register you IdP metdata on IDEM Entity Registry (your entity have to be approved by an IDEM Federation Operator before become part of IDEM Test Federation):
+1. Register you IdP metadata on IDEM Entity Registry (your entity have to be approved by an IDEM Federation Operator before become part of IDEM Test Federation):
    * `https://registry.idem.garr.it/`

 2. Configure the IdP to retrieve the Federation Metadata: